 At the moment there is not a visitor visa for Saudi Arabia.
 Most tourists planning to vacation in the country can enter with an eVisa.
 However, there are also a number of alternative travel documents that can be obtained from Saudi embassies and consulates for a range of purposes including employment, business, family visits, journalism, and studying.

 1. Hajj Visa for Muslim Pilgrims

 The Hajj Visa is available for Muslim travelers who wish to make a religious pilgrimage to Mecca which takes place during the last month of the Muslim calendar (August to September).

-The new Saudi Arabia eVisa marks a turning point for the country, it will open Saudi Arabia up to foreign tourism for the first time in its history.
-Since it is now available online, tourists are able to visit the country.
+The new Saudi Arabia eVisa marks a turning point for the country, it has opened Saudi Arabia up to foreign tourism for the first time in its history.
+Since it is now available online, tourists are able to visit the country for tourism purposes.